 FMC joined a broad spectrum of voices emphasising that these areas were not low value, they had simply not being assessed, and that their assessment and reclassification should be a priority.
 In particular FMC proposed formal incorporation of eight outstanding natural areas into conservation parks, recreation parks, or national parks:

-The biggest success of the Forgotten Lands campaign and the complementary endeavours of the Parliamentary Commissioner for the Environment and Forest and Bird to date, has been the change in the public’s understanding on the status of stewardship land.
+The biggest success of the Forgotten Lands campaign and the complementary endeavours of the Parliamentary Commissioner for the Environment has been the change in the public’s understanding on the status of stewardship land.
 It is now widely understood that stewardship land is not “low value” conservation land.
 While a few development proposals, such as the hydroelectric scheme on the Waitaha, are attempting to premeditate a thorough assessment of the land, at a landscape scale for conservation purposes, there is an awareness that such processes will be subject to public opposition.

 Where to from here

 At a general level FMC will continue to celebrate the conservation and recreation values of stewardship lands, ensure that the expectation of reclassification is enshrined in Conservation Management strategies and that land thoroughly assessed through tenure review is given a proper classification as that process is completed.
-We will also advocate for DOC’s statutory planning team to be resourced to allow them to undertake increased reclassification activity and advocate against inappropriate land swaps.
+We also continue to advocate to protect threatened stewardship land.
+Places like: the Waitaha, Griffin Creek and Whangapoua Forest

 At a specific level FMC is considering targeted campaigns to ensure stewardship areas at risk, or of high conservation value, are reclassified as a priority.